TimNieto/student-record-management-system-cpp/README.md

 ## License

-This project is currently not licensed.
-Add a license file if you want others to use, modify, or distribute the code.
+This project is for educational and portfolio purposes only.
+All rights are reserved.

+You may view the source code, but you may not copy, modify, distribute, or use this code without permission from the author.

 ## Author